nielsvm/acquia_purge/PROJECTPAGE.md

 [installation instructions](http://cgit.drupalcode.org/acquia_purge/plain/INSTALL.md).

 ###### Drupal 8
-The Drupal 8 version has had 17 weeks of thorough testing in a series of private alpha and beta releases.
-As of now, the module is still officially marked as beta but considered to be stable quality and **now open for everyone to test**.
-If it still unexpectedly gives you bugs or quirks you didn't expect, reach out to us in the issue queue or through your Acquia workflow page.
+The Drupal 8 version has had two years of thorough testing in a series of private, alpha and beta releases.
+As of now, the module is officially considered stable for most usecases.

 ###### Drupal 7
 Owners of Drupal 7 sites are advised to schedule _at least one day_ of testing